fibricheck/react-native-camera-sdk/listeners.md

 />
 ```

-## Post recording
+## After the recording

-these events can be thrown when the recording phase has ended
+these events can be thrown when the recording phase has ended.&#x20;

 ### onMeasurementProcessed

-the measurement has been processed and is converted to a JSON String
+This event will fire when the measurement has been processed and is converted to a JSON String.

 ```javascript
 <GraphView